Sundaram-2001/Followup-Reminder/README.md

 <h1 align="center" id="title">Follow-up Mail Reminder</h1>

 <p id="description">A web application that automatically sends reminders to users to take a follow-up email with founders or HR contacts after initial communication.
-Users can set their preferred reminder interval (3 5 or 7 days) to ensure they don't miss important networking opportunities.</p>
+Users can set their preferred reminder interval  to ensure they don't miss important networking opportunities.</p>

 <h2>🛠️ Installation Steps:</h2>